kristianeschenburg/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

 I'm a Biomedical Engineering Ph.D. student at the University of Washington in the [Integrated Brain Imaging Center](http://ibic.washington.edu/#&panel1-1).
-Using techniques from statistics, graph theory, optimization, and machine learning, I'm developing methods to help explore the relationship between brain structure and function.
+I'm developing computational methods to explore relationships between brain structure and function.
+My primary area of research is on developing approaches to segment the human neocortex on the basis of functional and structural connectivity patterns computed using various magnetic resonance imaging modalities.
+These approaches generate cortical maps that capture unique topological characteristics of the human brain.
+My secondary research focus is studying hyper-local intra-regional variations in brain connectivity subspaces to better-understand how cortical architecture and organization vary smoothly along the cortical manifold.
+Together, these two topics bookend what can be described as "continuous connectivity" i.e. the idea that the cortex is not entirely characterized by discrete cortical parcels nor entirely by smooth spatial functions, but rather exists somewhere in between.

+I'm a firm believer in the idea that code is as much a part of hypothesis-driven design and the scientific process as any other tool or instrument, and that one of the best ways to move computational sciences forward is through open-source software development, open-access publication, and technical writing.

+When I'm not thinking about the brain, I like to ski up (and down) hill, mountaineer, trail run, and tend to my plants.
 I'm driven by curiosity and fueled by coffee.

-I'm a firm believer in the idea that code is as much a part of hypothesis-driven design and the scientific process as any other tool or instrument.
-And that some of the best ways to move computational sciences forward and make them more accessible, collaborative, and equitable are through open-source software development, open-access publication, and technical writing.

-When I'm not thinking about the brain, I like to ski up (and down) hill, mountaineer, trail run, and tend to my tomato garden.